techgrounds/techgrounds-anj-dtmr/00_cloud_project/beslissing_doc.md

 ## Beslissing Documentatie

 Why did you used this services?
 Write out your considerations and substantiate your decisions.
-Assumptions and improvements
+Assumptions and improvements.

 June 5, 2023